Alvin Straight: Early life

 Alvin Straight was born in Scobey, Montana.
 He married Frances Beek on October 17, 1946, in Scobey.
-In 1973, Alvin, Frances, and their family moved to Lake View, Iowa, where he worked as a general laborer.
+In 1973, the family moved to Lake View, Iowa, where Alvin worked as a general laborer.
 He was the father of five sons and two daughters.
 Straight was a veteran of World War II and the Korean War, serving as private first class in the United States Army.

 Lawn mower trip

-In June 1994, Straight's 80-year-old brother Henry Straight (Palisade, January 4, 1914 - Iowa, June 15, 1998) had suffered a stroke.
+In June 1994, Straight's 80-year-old brother Henry Straight (Palisade, Iowa, January 4, 1914 – June 15, 1998) had suffered a stroke.
 At the age of 73 and in poor health from diabetes, emphysema and other ailments, Straight could not see well enough for a driver's license, so he decided his only option was to travel on his 1966 John Deere riding lawn mower.

-Setting off in early July 1994, Straight drove the mower along highway shoulders, towing a trailer loaded with gasoline, camping gear, clothes, and food from his home in Laurens, Iowa to his brother in Blue River, Wisconsin.
+Setting off in early July 1994, Straight drove the mower along highway shoulders, towing a trailer loaded with gasoline, camping gear, clothes, and food from his home in Laurens, Iowa, to his brother in Blue River, Wisconsin.

 About four days and 21 miles into the trip, the lawn mower broke down in West Bend, Iowa.
 Straight spent $250 on replacement parts, including a condenser, plugs, a generator, and a starter.

 After traveling another 90 miles, Straight ran out of money while in Charles City, Iowa.
 He camped there for a few days until his next Social Security checks arrived in August.
 He was interviewed by local newspapers.
 On August 15, Straight's lawn mower broke down again when he was two miles from his brother's house near Blue River.
 A farmer stopped and helped him push it the rest of the way.
 At a top speed of 5 mph, the trip took six weeks in all.
 After the visit, his nephew, Dayne Straight, drove him back to Iowa in his pickup truck.

-Henry Straight recovered from his stroke and moved back to Iowa to be closer to Alvin Straight and the rest of his family.
+Henry Straight recovered from his stroke and moved back to Iowa to be closer to Alvin and the rest of his family.

 Paul Condit, president and general manager of Texas Equipment Company, Inc., in Seminole, Texas, heard about the trip and gave Straight a 17-horsepower John Deere replacement riding mower worth $5,000.
 Straight disliked the media attention from the lawn mower trip.
 He turned down offers to appear on various TV talk shows including The Tonight Show with Jay Leno and Late Show with David Letterman.

 Later years and death

 In April 1995, Straight attempted to drive a riding lawn mower to Sun Valley, Idaho, but he had to turn back because of cold weather.
-On November 9, 1996, Alvin Straight died of a heart ailment at a local hospital in Pocahontas, Iowa at age 76.
+On November 9, 1996, he died of a heart ailment at a local hospital in Pocahontas, Iowa, at age 76.
 A lawn mower similar to the one he had used on his journey accompanied his funeral procession to the Ida Grove Cemetery.
 He is buried in Ida Grove, Iowa.